What to expect

 This is a very common question for our classical concerts, it’s not really an issue for our film, television or Broadway events, when everyone usually claps at the end of each number.
 For classical concerts people usually wait until the whole work is finished (a whole symphony, for example, can include three or four separate pieces of music, called ‘movements’, between which the orchestra will pause for a few seconds).

 How do I find out about the music?

-For most of our concerts, programmes are on sale at various points.
+For most of our concerts, programmes are on sale outside the auditorium.
 These tell you about the music you will hear, the artists performing and about the Hallé itself.

 Will there be a break?

 Yes, there is usually an interval about half way through the concert, which will last around twenty minutes.
-You can order a drink for the interval at any of the bars before the concert starts if you would like to, so you don’t have to queue during the interval.
+You can order a drink for the interval at any of the bars before the concert starts so you don’t have to queue during the interval.